Windsor Secondary School: Sports

+In 2023, the school opted to rename all of its athletics teams from "Dukes" to "Wolves" in response to a demand from the school's First Nations students, who cited the name's colonial and imperial connotations.
+The change was officially implemented at the start of the 2024 academic year.

 Programs

 The school holds a Hockey Academy program, where students can build their hockey skills.
 This course replaces Physical Education.

 In 2012, a Soccer Academy was introduced which allows students to build upon their soccer skills instead of taking the standard physical education curriculum, much like the Hockey Academy program.

 Windsor also has a "Peak Performance Program" for high performance athletes.
 This allows athletes to attend 3 classes a day instead of 4, and leave at 12:50 to train in their sport of choice.
 This process requires a letter from the sporting organization the student plays for, verifying their enrollment, as well as acceptance from the school.

 Windsor's music program is one of the city's strongest.
 About 1 out of every 3 students are in either band or choir, and the Jazz Band has consistently ranked highly at competitions and festivals.